jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

   - sender and receiver maintain buffers to send/receive data independently of the application
   - no guarantee data is immediately sent/read from respective buffers
-- when window is 0, sender shouldn't send data as the receiver's buffer is full.
-In particular circumstances, sender can still send data:
-  - _URGENT data_
-  - _zero window probe_: 0 byte segment; causes receiver to re-announce next
-    expected byte and window size
-    - intended to prevent deadlock: in case that sender never becomes notified that buffer has free space
 - sender may delay sending data: e.g. instead of sending 2KB immediately, may wait for further 2KB to fill 4KB receive window